 Don’t have time to read this blog post about business blog topics?
 PIN IT for later.
 This blog post contains affiliate links.
 I may receive commissions for purchases made through links in this post.

-If you have just started blogging about your business or you have been doing it for a while, it’s a good idea to make sure you’ve got these 5 blog posts on your site.
+If you have just started blogging or you have been doing it for a while, it’s a good idea to make sure you’ve got these 5 blog posts on your site.
 Why?
 Because these blog posts talk about you, your brand, speak to your customers and help make sales.
 Remember, we don’t want to blog all willy-nilly with no purpose.
 We want to blog to educate our readers so they can know, like and trust us.
 We also want to provide content that consumers and decision makers are looking for to help them make an informed decision to buy.

+But wait a minute.
+Do you have a blog yet?
+Are you thinking about starting one?
 If you don’t have a blog yet or are thinking about starting one, great!
 If you are interesting in starting your own blog, I can help you do it quickly and cheaply.
 I have created a step-by-step tutorial on how to set up a WordPress blog in about 5 minutes.
 And for a limited time, you can get web hosting service from Blue Host for as low as $3.95 a month, which is ridiculously cheap.
 As an added bonus, you’ll get a free domain name ($15 value) through my Blue Host link if you purchase at least one year of web hosting service.
 So you can save money by signing up for Blue Host and get started on your dream of starting a blog today!

 1. The Trailer Blog Post About You and Your Business

-Every blog, you should have an About or Bio page.
+Every blog should have an About or Bio page.
 The Bio or About page tells about you, how you got started, your education, credentials and experience.
 However, it’s also a good idea to have a blog post that details exactly what you do.
 I call this the Trailer Blog Post.

 I don’t know about you but I am a huge movie buff.
 I love going to the movies and watching them on my couch.
 Heck, I can sit for hours just watching that cable channel that shows movie previews for hours on end.
 So, we are all familiar with movie previews or trailers.
-A movie trailer is a 2-5 snapshot of what that movie is about.
-Its purpose is to peak your interest and curiosity enough so that you’ll buy a ticket for that movie when it comes out.
+A movie trailer is a 2-5 minute snapshot of what that movie is about.
+Its purpose is to pique your interest and curiosity enough so that you’ll buy a ticket for that movie when it comes out.

 Similarly, your trailer blog post shows your readers exactly what you do and (hopefully) gets them excited enough to work with you or invest in your products and services.
 Your trailer blog post could be a simple as talking about a day in the life of your business or explaining how you help your readers.
 The purpose is to give the reader a window in to see what it is that you do.
 Also, it’s important to make sure you show readers how to buy your products and services at the end of this blog post.
 Since you are talking about what you do, some people reading that blog post will want to take advantage of what you offer, so make it easy for them and show them exactly how they can become your customer.